-There are several elements that make absolutely certain the page you’re reading in your browser right now is actually an accurate representation of the resource the HTTP server holds in the URL you requested1.
+There are several elements that make absolutely certain the page you’re reading in your browser is an accurate representation of the resource the HTTP server meant to send you1.
 Disregarding caching for a minute, we have two elements making sure the representation you get is protected from errors.
-The first protecting element is, of course, TCP, making sure that if the server wrote two-hundred bytes in a particular order, either they’ll all arrive to your end, in order and without errors, or your TCP stack will realize something bad happen and give your user-agent (your browser) a chance to cope with the error.
-The need for the second protecting element is a bit more sneaky: TCP will guarantee everything the server wrote will arrive, i.e., bytes for which the server called write(2) or equivalent will arrive, or you’ll know something went wrong.
+The first protecting element is, of course, TCP, making sure that if the server wrote two-hundred bytes in a particular order, either they’ll all arrive to your end (in order and without errors) or your TCP stack will realize something bad happened and give your user-agent (your browser) a chance to cope with the error.
+The need for the second protecting element is a bit more sneaky: TCP will guarantee everything the server wrote will arrive, i.e., bytes for which the server called write(2) or equivalent will arrive (or you’ll know something went wrong).
 But what about bytes the server should have written but didn’t write all – for example, because some component on the server’s side failed?

 The original HTTP (HTTP 0.9, 1996 time) didn’t cope with this situation at all.
 The signal to the client that the server finished talking was to disconnect the TCP session, which, from the client’s side, is a vague signal.
 Did the TCP server disconnect because it finished or because it ran into trouble (software fault, sysadmin action, kernel behaviour due to memory pressure or even a bug, etc)?
 Thankfully, current HTTP kicks in to complement TCP, allowing the server to do one of several things in order to make sure you’ll at least know you didn’t receive the whole picture.
 By far the two most common thing the server will do are to specify a Content-Length in the response’s header or to use a Transfer-Encoding, most probably chunked transfer encoding.